Mirror Configuration¶

 The following options are currently required:

-A basic configuration with reasonable defaults for the required options:
+A basic configuration showing some of the more common options:

 [mirror]